Literature for Everyone

 The Shared Reading Society is a socially spirited organization with the mission to train Reader Leaders to bring a Shared Reading experience to groups of people in various settings in order to nurture wellness, foster stronger relationships between people and literature, create a more connected community, and spark positive personal, societal, and environmental change.

-Our Members and Partners
+Our Partners

-Member: Mount Olivet Adult Day Services, Minneapolis
+Mount Olivet Adult Day Services, Minneapolis

 Since 1995, Mount Olivet Adult Day Services program has served hundreds of adults seeking therapeutic activity, socialization, health monitoring and educational enrichment.

-Partner: The Reader, UK
+The Reader, UK

 The Reader started the worldwide Reading Revolution.